jose6054ramos/V4Q-new/README.md

 # V4Q-new
-My name is Jose L Ramos
+My name is Jose Ramos
 This repository for my work in the Veterans4Quality Class 11.